CBET-DT: Coverage

-Over-the-air, CBET can be received in Cleveland and Toledo, Ohio with a really strong and reliable rooftop and/or indoor antenna.
+Over-the-air, CBET can be received in Cleveland and Toledo, Ohio, with a really strong and reliable rooftop and/or indoor antenna.
 The station was also listed in some TV Guide editions in northern Ohio.
 Prior to July 31, 2012, CBET was the only CBC-owned station not to have any repeaters; transmitters in Sarnia and Chatham instead relayed CBLN-TV, which was CBC's London-based Southwestern Ontario repeater network, rebroadcasting Toronto's CBLT, but with variations in advertising and some programming.

-CBET is carried on cable providers in Metro Detroit, as well as on in much of Southeast Michigan, as far away as Flint and East Lansing.
+CBET is carried on cable providers in Metro Detroit and much of Southeast Michigan, as far away as Flint and East Lansing.
 In Northwest Ohio, CBET is carried on Toledo-based Buckeye Broadband, which serves areas as far east as Sandusky.
 During a carriage dispute with the market's local NBC affiliate WNWO-TV, Buckeye temporarily moved CBET to WNWO's standard and high-definition channel allotments to ensure that viewers would still have access to coverage of the 2014 Winter Olympics.

 Until January 2009, CBET maintained cable coverage as far south as Findlay, Ohio.
 This ended when Time Warner Cable (now Charter Spectrum) dropped CBET as well as Columbus' CBS affiliate, WBNS-TV, from its Northwestern Ohio systems.
-CBET still is carried on Spectrum's system in Port Clinton.
+CBET is still carried on Spectrum's system in Port Clinton.